The New Bet: How Mainstream News, Prediction Markest, and Gambling Apps are Trapping a Younger Generation in Debt - Blockchain Moment

 The New Bet: How Mainstream News, Prediction Markest, and Gambling Apps are Trapping a Younger Generation in Debt

-Gambling Mainstream: Prediction of a Digital Epidemic.
+Problem Gambling: Prediction of a Digital Epidemic

 Prediction Markets and Insider Trading Scandals